Deejpotter/cyd-lvgl-template/README.md

 ## UI Modifications

-The user interface is built using Squareline Studio.
-To modify:

-- Open the project in Squareline Studio
-- Make desired changes
-- Export to the src/ui directory
-- Implement any new event handlers in ui_events.cpp
+The user interface is built using the provided template files.
+To modify or extend the UI, edit the template source files in the `src/` directory.
+Implement any new event handlers or logic in your own `.cpp` files as needed.

 ### Important Notes

-- Don't modify the generated UI files directly

-- All custom logic should go in main.cpp or separate files
+- All custom logic should go in `main.cpp` or separate files
-- Always implement events in ui_events.cpp
 - Keep the main loop running smoothly for responsive UI

 ## Troubleshooting